 Students recognize that their actions and behaviors will become memories for future generations.
 They will recognize the importance of recycling and using resources wisely for the common good.
 Students identify ways to make recycling a routine part of their lives.

-The purpose of this lesson is to introduce the Living History Project The sensitivity training will raise their understanding of the possible needs, disabilities and attitudes of people with whom they will be working.
-The training should lead students to understand the importance of showing...
+This lesson introduces the Living History Project.
+We begin with sensitivity training, as a pre-service reflection and to help volunteers understand possible needs, disabilities, and attitudes of people with whom they will be working.
+The training should lead students to...

 In this lesson the students prepare for their visit to the retirement home.
 First the students create and use a personal timeline and questionnaire to write their autobiographies to be used as the author page in the Living History Book.
 The class will work together to come up with questions to...